sheikhartin/notebooks-everywhere/README.md

 ## Notebooks Everywhere

 Here is where all my notebooks from Google Colab and [Kaggle](https://www.kaggle.com/sheikhartin) meet!
 (It even includes local notebooks) Also, GitHub is more suitable for tweaking than other platforms...
-The reason for creating most of these notebooks is curiosity, which sometimes goes to [YouTube](https://www.youtube.com/@artin-mohammadi) for Farsi speakers!
+The reason for creating most of these notebooks is curiosity, which sometimes goes to [YouTube](https://www.youtube.com/@artin-mohammadi) for Persian speaking audience!

 ![Wow](https://media.giphy.com/media/gtakVlnStZUbe/giphy.gif)

 ### Contents

 I preferred it to be categorized in this section rather than creating a separate folder...
-Now the name of the notebook (which may be different in different places) is mentioned along with a short description to make the choice easier...
+Now the name of the notebook (which may be different in different places) is mentioned along with a short description to make the choice easier.

+_NOTE: Sometimes it is difficult to classify because a notebook can contain several subjects..._

 #### Data Science